 2. Incumbents in this class may be required to travel with or without an accommodation.

-Under Sec 17b-651a of the CGS each incumbent offered a position of employment with the Department of Rehabilitation Services, Disability Determination Services, shall be required to submit to fingerprinting and state and national criminal history records checks as provided in section 29-17a and 404.s.c.S11331, the Federal Information Security Management Act of 2002 and Executive Order 13467; and individuals must meet the credentialing standard of section 221 of the Social Security Act.
+Under Sec 17b-651a of the CGS each incumbent offered a position of employment with the Department of Aging and Disability Services, Bureau of Disability Determination Services, shall be required to submit to fingerprinting and state and national criminal history records checks as provided in section 29-17a and 404.s.c.S11331, the Federal Information Security Management Act of 2002 and Executive Order 13467; and individuals must meet the credentialing standard of section 221 of the Social Security Act.

 JOB CLASS DESIGNATION

 existing title of and specification for the class of Disability